SarahHatley/Profile-Page-Sunshine-1/README.md

 # Profile-Page-Sunshine-1
-A profile page utilizing the Envato theme "Sunshine" for display.
+A profile page utilizing the Envato theme "Sunshine" template 1, for display.